Garathd/Django-To-Do-List/README.md

 - To be able to search  projects by Work, Educational or Personal
 - To be able to view only the tasks for a specific project
 - To be able to search tasks by High, Medium or Low Priority as well as To Do, In Progress and Done(Not sure about Done just yet)
-- To be able to assign a project a Job, A Status and a Priority
+- To be able to assign a project a Status and a Priority

 User stories: